Global X Lithium & Battery Tech ETF (NYSEARCA:LIT) Shares Down 7.3%

 Global X Lithium & Battery Tech ETF (NYSEARCA:LIT) shares traded down 7.3% during mid-day trading on Thursday .
 The company traded as low as $60.80 and last traded at $60.99.
 1,912,036 shares traded hands during mid-day trading, an increase of 9% from the average session volume of 1,750,126 shares.
 The stock had previously closed at $65.76.

-Separately, Standpoint Research cut shares of Global X Lithium & Battery Tech ETF from a “buy” rating to a “hold” rating in a research report on Friday, December 11th.
+Separately, Standpoint Research lowered shares of Global X Lithium & Battery Tech ETF from a “buy” rating to a “hold” rating in a research note on Friday, December 11th.

 The company’s 50 day simple moving average is $69.48 and its 200 day simple moving average is $52.12.